https-sam/digispark_reverse_shell/README.md

 ## Set up

-Metsplit can be used as a listener
+Metsploit can be used as a listener
 ```
 msfconsole
 use multi/handler